 See you on the mat.

-Both our studios have been designed to help you drop in.
-They are intentional spaces of simplicity and calm which encourage ease of mind.
+Our studio has been designed to help you drop in.
+An intentional space of simplicity and calm which encourages ease of mind.
 Here, you can feel safe to go inwards; just you with you on your mat.

 While this is a practice of self, we are also big believers in the power of community.
 Focusing the mind takes effort, and practising side by side can help to build the energy you need.
 We invite you to stay a while after class - have a yarn, connect.
 All of you is welcome here.